robedamo/food_market_access/README.md

-# A large-scale analysis of food market spatial accessibility in Africa
+# Unequal Journeys to Food Markets: Continental‑Scale Evidence from Open Data in Africa

 ## Table of Contents
 1. [Citing](#citing)